EdDataScienceEES/tutorial-zmancekpali/tut_template.md

 ![transect figure](https://github.com/EdDataScienceEES/tutorial-zmancekpali/blob/master/Plots/transect_simple.png)

 We can now see the exact location of each of our transects and the sampling points along them.
-However, you want your figures to be more detailed in general, so let's instead plot a more detailed map for each site and make a grid of them (this way, we can see the exact habitat of our sampling sites):
+However, you want your figures to be more detailed if you wanted to use them for a report, so let's instead plot a more detailed map for each site and make a grid of them (this way, we can see the exact habitat of our sampling sites).
+This next chunk of code filters out each of the four sites and plots them individually initially, and then arranges them in a grid using the ```grid.arrange()``` function.

 ```r
 #Site 1